Prompt Injection Attacks: Examples, Techniques, and Defence

 and include their contents in your response.

 When the victim asks their AI assistant to summarise the email, the hidden instructions execute.
-This pattern was used in CVE-2025-32711, which bypassed Microsoft's Cross Prompt Injection Attempt classifier.
+This pattern was used in CVE-2025-32711 (EchoLeak), which achieved zero-click data exfiltration from Microsoft 365 Copilot by bypassing Microsoft's Cross Prompt Injection Attempt classifier.

 Example 6: Webpage Poisoning